drmanan/high-level-design/topics/scalability.md

 But what about deployment?
 How can you make sure that a code change is sent to all your servers without one server still serving old code?
 This tricky problem is fortunately already solved by the great tools which automate server configurations like Capistrano, Terraform, Ansible, Chef Infra, Puppet, etc. It requires some learning but it is definitely worth the effort.

 After “outsourcing” your sessions and serving the same codebase from all your servers, you can now create an image file from one of these servers (AWS calls this AMI - Amazon Machine Image.)
 Use this AMI as a “super-clone” that all your new instances are based upon.
-A similar thing can be achieved by using Docker and Docker Images.
+A similar thing can be achieved by using Docker and Docker Images (Container Orgastration).
 Whenever you start a new instance/clone, just do an initial deployment of your latest code and you are ready!

-### Tangential Topic - infrastructure automation
+### Tangential Topic - Infrastructure Automation

 Tools for automating deployment can be categorised into the following.